juanakira/german-gap-app/README.md

 - Two exercise modes:
   - **Teil 1**: Each gap has 3 specific options (one correct, two distractors)
   - **Teil 2**: All gaps share the same pool of answer options
+- Multiple-choice quiz with railway terminology questions:
+  - Filter questions by category
+  - Choose number of questions (5, 10, 20, or all)
+  - Option to shuffle answer choices
+  - Detailed explanations for incorrect answers
 - Automatic scoring and feedback
 - Spanish-German glossary for important vocabulary
 - Console logging of important terminology for instructors/developers